Marcela is Nicaraguan, which means two things. First, I’ve eaten at more Fritangas than your average Miamian or Cuban, for that matter.

-So, of course, when I spotted Fritanga Caña Brava (2361 Northwest 7th Street) and mentioned it to Marcela, I was shot down.
-The funny thing is it was not once but multiple times over the course of a few months.
+Secondly, there’s little importance to my thoughts about Fritangas (Nicaraguan quick service-style restaurant) by her family.
+So, of course, when I spotted Fritanga Caña Brava (2361 Northwest 7th Street, Miami) and mentioned it to Marcela, I was shot down.

-The Carne Asada is always a hard medium-well to well done.
-You can either accept this fate as I have, or you can order to your liking, which will definitely prolong your order and possibly cause a revolt with the folks waiting behind you in line.
-The Carne Asada was great, nice, soft, and well seasoned.
+The Carne Asada always comes hard medium-well to well done unless you request otherwise (which I don’t suggest).
+The latter will prolong your order and possibly cause a revolt with the folks waiting behind you in line.